qcznlp/uncertainty_attack/README.md

 <div align=center><img src="pic/pic6.png" width="40%" height="30%" /></div>

 ## Contact
-If you have any questions, feel free to raise an issue or to contact us at <mingyu.jin404@gmail.com>.
+If you have any questions, please raise an issue or contact us at <mingyu.jin404@gmail.com>.